 Data normalization is foundational to several AI-powered processes, particularly in machine learning and data analytics.
 Here’s how it’s applied in different fields:

 AI models use historical data to make predictions about future trends.
-Normalized data ensures that these models are accurate and reliable, as it eliminates any inconsistencies that might skew predictions.
+Normalized data ensures that these models are accurate and reliable by eliminating any inconsistencies that might skew predictions.

 For AI systems that analyze customer behavior, such as purchasing habits or website interactions, normalized data provides a clear and comprehensive view of patterns.
 This allows businesses to tailor their offerings and marketing strategies to better meet customer needs.